MerosCrypto/Meros/docs/RPC/Current/Merit.md

 ### `getBlockTemplate`

 `getBlockTemplate` replies with a template for mining a Block.
-It takes in an array, with a variable length, of objects, each as follows:
+It takes in one argument.
-- `miner`  (string): BLS Public Key of the Miner.
+- miner (string): BLS Public Key of the Miner.
-- `amount` (int):    Amount of Merit to give this miner.

-The amount of Merit given to every miner must equal 100.

 The result is an object, as follows:
 - `header` (string)
 - `body`   (string)

 Mining the Block occurs by hashing the header with an 8-byte left padded proof, despite the proof only being 4 bytes.
-Once mined, it can be published by appending the 4-byte proof to the header, appending the body to the completed header, and then calling `merit_publishBlock` (see below).
+After the initial hash, the hash is signed by the miner, and the hash is hashed with the signature as the salt.
+If it beats the difficulty, it can be published by appending the 4-byte proof to the header, then appending the signature to the header, then appending the body to the completed header, and then calling `merit_publishBlock` (see below).

 ### `publishBlock`